About the Program

 Moses Cone Memorial Hospital

 Moses Cone Memorial Hospital (MCMH) located in Greensboro, NC is our affiliated community teaching hospital.
 Greensboro, only a 30-minute drive from Winston-Salem, is NC’s third largest city with a population of a quarter of a million people.
-MCMH is a 535-bed community hospital designated as a level two trauma center with an annual ED volume of 74,000 patients per year.
+MCMH is a 535-bed community hospital designated as a level two trauma center with an annual ED volume of more than 90,000 patients per year.
 The ED has a total of 52 beds with separate areas for fast track and pediatric patients.
 Other facilities on campus include a heart and vascular center, rehab, and neuroscience center.
 Housing is provided for residents as needed.

 Forsyth Medical Center

 Forsyth Medical Center (FMC), located within 1-mile of WFBMC, is a 961-bed, not-for-profit, tertiary care hospital.
 Offerings include a full continuum of emergency, medical, surgical, rehabilitative and behavioral health services.